 Wisconsin is comparatively less diverse than the United States as a whole, with minority populations making up 17.8% of the total population, compared to 37.9% nationwide.
-From 2006 to 2014, minority populations in Calumet, Outagamie and Winnebago all rose slightly, by 2.4% on average.
-Statewide, the percentage of minority populations grew by 2.7% between 2006 and 2014, compared to 3.9% nationwide.
+From 2006 to 2014, minority populations in Calumet, Outagamie and Winnebago all rose slightly, by 2.4 percentage points on average.
+Statewide, the percentage of minority populations grew by 2.7 percentage points between 2006 and 2014, compared to 3.9 percentage points nationwide.
 Diversity, however, is on the increase in the Fox Cities region.
-The percentage of minority populations in the Calumet, Outagamie and Winnebago all grew a by a little over 2% in eight years and the number of different nationalities represented in the Fox Cities region is also increasing slightly The change in incoming refugee populations between 2012 and 2014 has refugees from East Asia & the Pacific and South & Central Asia, alongside an increase in refugees from Sub-Saharan Africa and the Middle East.
+The percentage of minority populations in the Calumet, Outagamie and Winnebago all grew a by a little over 2 percentage points in eight years, and the number of different nationalities represented in the Fox Cities region is also increasing slightly.
+The incoming refugee populations between 2012 and 2014 has refugees from East Asia & the Pacific and South & Central Asia, alongside an increase in refugees from Sub-Saharan Africa and the Middle East.
 Looking at specific countries, in 2012 most refugees came from Laos.
 From 2011-2015, nearly 450 refugees came from Burma, Iraq, and Congo, over 100 individuals from each country.
 During 2016-2020, more than 300 refuges came from Congo with smaller numbers coming from Burma, Iraq, Syria, and Afghanistan.